EranStarkLab/IndependentCoding/README.md

    * Kolmogorv-Smirnov test
    * Geometric mean of binomial probabilities
 # Data
-Prevalence of encoding every variable were derived from Fig. 2a of Engelhard et al., 2019.
+Prevalence values of encoding every variables were derived from Fig. 2a of Engelhard et al., 2019.
 * Total neuron population: 303
 * Position: 91/303
 * Kinematics: 137/303